Ghost: Hinduism

+The Churel, also spelled as Charail, Churreyl, Chudail, Chudel, Chuṛail, Cuḍail or Cuḍel (चुड़ैल, چڑیل), is a mythical spirit of a woman who died during pregnancy or childbirth, which may be a demoniacal revenant said to occur in South Asia and Southeast Asia, particularly popular in India, Bangladesh, Nepal and Pakistan.
+The churel is typically described as "the ghost of an unpurified living thing", but because she is often said to latch on to trees, she is also called a tree-spirit.
+According to some legends, a woman who dies during childbirth or pregnancy or from suffering at the hands of her in-laws will come back as a revenant churel for revenge, particularly targeting the males in her family.

+The churel is mostly described as extremely ugly and hideous but is able to shape-shift and disguise herself as a beautiful woman to lure men into the woods or mountains where she either kills them or sucks up their life-force or virility, turning them into old men.
+Their feet are believed to be turned the other way around, so the toes face the direction of their back.
+The churel is called as Pichal Peri in Punjab and Khyber Pakhtunkhwa.

+There are many folk remedies and folkloric sayings that elaborate on how to get rid of revenant, bhoot and churels, and a number measures that supposedly prevent churels from coming to life.
+The family of a woman who dies a traumatic, tragic, or unnatural death might perform special rituals fearing that the victimised woman might return as a churel.
+The corpses of suspected churels are also buried in a particular method and posture so as to prevent her from returning.

 Buddhism

 In Buddhism, there are a number of planes of existence into which a person can be reborn, one of which is the realm of hungry ghosts.
 Buddhist celebrate the Ghost Festival as an expression of compassion, one of Buddhist virtues.
 If the hungry ghosts are fed by non-relatives, they would not bother the community.

 By culture

 African folklore

 For the Igbo people, a man is simultaneously a physical and spiritual entity.
 However, it is his spirited dimension that is eternal.
 In the Akan conception, we witness five parts of the human personality.
 We have the Nipadua (body), the Okra (soul), Sunsum (spirit), Ntoro (character from father), Mogya (character from mother).
 The Humr people of southwestern Kordofan, Sudan consume the drink Umm Nyolokh, which is prepared from the liver and bone marrow of giraffes.
 Richard Rudgley hypothesises that Umm Nyolokh may contain DMT and certain online websites further theorise that giraffe liver might owe its putative psychoactivity to substances derived from psychoactive plants, such as Acacia spp. consumed by the animal.
 The drink is said to cause hallucinations of giraffes, believed by the Humr to be the ghosts of giraffes.